target/f5-bigip-cookbook/README.md

 [![Build Status](https://travis-ci.org/target/f5-bigip-cookbook.svg)](https://travis-ci.org/target/f5-bigip-cookbook)

-Control F5 load balancer config
+This cookbook provides of series of resources for managing the configuration of a F5 load balancer.

-# Requirements
+## Requirements

-An F5 to manage
+### F5

-# Usage

-You assign this to a node to manage an F5 devices
+- F5 that is accessible from a Chef node

+### Chef

+- Chef 12.1+

-# Attributes
+## Attributes

 - `node['f5-bigip']['credentials']['databag']` - Databag with credentials
 - `node['f5-bigip']['credentials']['item']` - Databag Item with credentials